Warm Bacon Cheese Dip

 WARM BACON CHEESE DIP

 What I love about football food is that no one judges it.
+I mean if Pigs in a Blanket aren’t the most humble food you know, I don’t know what is.

 It doesn’t have to be pretty.
 Hands are the preferred utensil.
 And you don’t find people standing around the food table mentally calculating calories and serving sizes.
 It’s just about down and dirty, full of flavor food.